 Phase’s 1 and 2 involve the sympathetic restoration of the Grade II listed, C17th/C18th buildings and the Grade II* listed servants quarters into C21st homes.
 Restoring every piece of historic fabric and features that can possibly be retained.

-Each home will be totally unique in design and layout and come with a NHBC Buildmark warranty.
+Each home will be totally unique in design and layout.